azabiong/vim-highlighter/README.md

  <h3> Introduction </h3>

  Highlighting keywords or lines can be useful when analyzing code, reviewing summaries, and quickly comparing spellings.
- This plugin extends Vim's highlighting capabilities with additional features such as saving and loading highlights, finding variables, and customizing colors.
+ This plugin extends Vim's highlighting capabilities with additional features such as jumping to highlights, saving and loading, finding patterns, and customizing colors.

 ### Contents